-The Council remits monthly contributions to the Fund in arrears, and March 2022 contributions of £3.3m were accrued as at 31 March 2022.
-Management and administration costs of £2.1m were incurred by the Council and recharged to the Fund in 2021/22.
+The Council remits monthly contributions to the Fund in arrears, and March 2021 contributions of £2.7M were accrued as at 31 March 2021.
+Management and administration costs of £2.4M were incurred by the Council and recharged to the Fund in 2020/21.
 In addition at any given time there may be amounts which have been paid or received by both the Council or the Fund where indebtedness arises between the two.
 These can arise due to operational necessity or where single transactions have elements relating to both the Council and the Fund and are settled on a regular basis.

 Senior officers of the Council are members of the Fund as employee contributors.
-As at 31 March 2022, one member of the Committee was a contributing member of the Fund.
+As at 31 March 2021, one member of the Committee was a contributing member of the Fund and one member of the Committee was a deferred member of the Fund.
 The key management personnel of the Fund are the members of the Committee, the Council's Chief Financial Officer (who is the Fund Administrator) and the Deputy Chief Financial Officer.
-The £2.1m recharge from the Council includes a charge of £19k for the Deputy Chief Financial Officer's time spent working for the Fund.
+The £2.4M recharge from the Council includes a charge of £20k for the Deputy Chief Financial Officer's time spent working for the Fund.

 NOTE 24.
-CONTINGENT ASSETS, LIABILITIES AND CONTRACTUAL COMMITMENTS

-Recovery of withholding tax
+CONTINGENT ASSETS, LIABILITIES AND CONTRACTUAL COMMITMENTS Recovery of withholding tax

 The Fund is continuing the process required to recover withholding tax from various EU investments following rulings requiring equal treatment for all EU investors.
 These claims will be retrospective and will cover a varying number of years depending on the domicile.
-Neither the amount nor the expected time of settlement are known so consequently the financial statements as at 31 March 2022 do not reflect any potential recovery of tax.
+Neither the amount nor the expected time of settlement are known so consequently the financial statements as at 31 March 2021 do not reflect any potential recovery of tax.